johnian/remonduk/README.md

 - a number great than max count

 store qtrees as an array
-make count correspond only correspond to unique circles? non colliding?

 make collision detection and quad tree take into account whether a circle "exists"

-update qtree properly with new positions

 do collisions in pairs -
 make a list of circles ->